aimms/documentation/pro/aimms-man.rst

 .. note::

-    On AIMMS Cloud, you only need to "Activate" a new AIMMS version, going to the AIMMS Versions menu tab. see `here <../cloud/activation.html>`_ for more details.
+    On AIMMS Cloud, you only need to "Activate" a new AIMMS version, going to the AIMMS Versions menu tab.
+See also `here <../cloud/activation.html>`_ for more details.

 Deletion
 --------